The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Abstract

 \section{Abstract}

-We are interested in the $q$ Logarithmic Sobolev inequality for infinite dimensional measures on the Heisenberg group.
+We are interested in the $q$ Logarithmic Sobolev inequality for probability measures on the infinite product of Heisenberg groups.
 We assume that the one site boundary free measure satisfies either a $q$ Log-Sobolev inequality or a U-Bound inequality, and we determine conditions so that the infinite dimensional Gibbs measure satisfies a $q$ Log-Sobolev inequality.